Looking for the famous train that goes through Bangkok market?

 If you do that, in our opinion, you are actually missing the best part of the trip!

-Because there are so few trains running on the Mae Klong – Ban Laem section of the line and because there aren’t any evening trains (the last train leaves at 14.30) most people choose to go back to Bangkok by minibus / van.
+Because there are so few trains running on the Mae Klong – Ban Laem section of the line and because there aren’t any evening trains, many people choose to go back to Bangkok by minibus / van.

 There are minibuses running back and forth from Mae Klong to different places in Bangkok: